 There are four main separate office areas of 2,500 sqft each.
 They are heated by two 97 kWh gas fired boilers (manufactured in 1978) which also provides the hot water.
 Two of the offices are only occasionally used, mainly as showrooms.

 Production of products in 2008

-Burley manufacture electric fires and gas fires.
-Approximately 50% of the products are made in the UK, the remainder are made by Burley’s partners in China and then finished in the UK.
-The carbon footprint of the companies in China have not been entered into our calculations although the fuel used to transport containers to the UK has.
+Burley manufactures electric fires and gas fires.
+Approximately 50% of the products are made in the UK, the remainder is made by Burley’s partners in China and then finished in the UK.
+The carbon footprint of the companies in China has not been entered into our calculations although the fuel used to transport containers to the UK has.
 Production undertaken at Burley is in the form of light industrial / assembly.